rsangole/rsangole/README.md

 ### Hi there 👋

-I'm a data scientist focusing on time-series analyses and forecasting in R. I've worked as a data science manager at an automotive engineering company, where I developed anomaly detection algorithms for engine health monitoring on multivariate IOT sensor data.
-I've been a 6S Black Belt, Product Validation Engineer, and FEA Analyst (computational stress, vibration and fatigue modeling).
+I'm a data scientist focusing on time-series analyses and forecasting, data visualization and ML.
+I've worked as a data science manager at an automotive engineering company, where I developed anomaly detection algorithms for engine health monitoring on multivariate IOT sensor data.
+While I'm a data scientist today, I'm also a mechanical engineer with experience in six sigma, product engineering, and structural analysis.

-Topics that I'm excite me -
+I spend time on

 * anomaly detection
 * time series forecasting
 * reproducible work & production readiness
 * R package development
 * visualization
 * visual astronomy
-* mechatronics (arduino, rpi)

 Find me on:
 - [My Blog](http://www.rsangole.com)